mavost/docuserver/aws.md

 #### Systems Manager

-Gives you the ability to easily patch, update, manage, and configure your EC2 instances along with on-premise architecture.
+Gives you the ability to easily patch, update, manage, and configure your EC2 instances along with on-premises architecture.

 Features: